sensu/sensu-puppet/README.md

 ### Advanced agent - Annotations and Labels

-It is possible to define annotations and labels in many locations and the values merged into `agent.yml`:
+Annotations and labels can be defined in multiple places; they are merged into `agent.yml`:

 ```puppet
 class { 'sensu::agent':